University rowing in the United Kingdom

+University rowing in the United Kingdom is widespread, with competitions organised by British Universities and Colleges Sport (BUCS) and between and within universities in the United Kingdom.

+History

-University rowing in the United Kingdom began when it was introduced to Oxford in the late 18th century.
-The first known race at a university took place at Oxford in 1815 between Brasenose and Jesus and the first inter-university boat race, between Oxford and Cambridge, was rowed on 10 June 1829.
+University rowing in the United Kingdom began when it was introduced at Oxford University in the late 18th century.
+The first known race at a university took place at Oxford in 1815 between Brasenose and Jesus colleges.
+The first inter-university boat race, between Oxford and Cambridge, was rowed on 10 June 1829.

-Today, many universities have a rowing club and at some collegiate universities, Oxford, Cambridge, Durham, and London, each college has its own club as well as a main university club.
-In contrast to the Oxford/Cambridge/Durham colleges, London colleges are members of British Universities and Colleges Sport in their own right, and thus compete in inter-university competitions.
 In Scotland, the rowing clubs of Glasgow University and Edinburgh University initiated an annual race in 1877, the second oldest university rowing competition in the United Kingdom.
 Competitive university rowing in Northern Ireland began in the 1930s with the formation of Queen's University Belfast Boat Club in 1931, whose first inter-varsity races were a triangular tournament against Glasgow University and University College Dublin in 1934–35 and who entered the Wylie Cup (which had been running between Irish universities since 1922) from 1937 to 1938.
 The Welsh Boat Race began in 2006.

+Many universities in the United Kingdom have a rowing club and at some collegiate universities, that is, Oxford, Cambridge, Durham, and London, each college has its own club as well as a main university club.
+In contrast to the Oxford, Cambridge, and Durham colleges, London colleges are members of British Universities and Colleges Sport in their own right, and thus compete in inter-university competitions.

+On 16 June 2008, UCS (who represented the professional staff working in the sector) and BUSA (the body for competitive sport in the sector) merged to form "BUCS" – British Universities and Colleges Sport.
+Events from 2008/09 onwards were held under the BUCS banner, rather than BUSA, e.g. BUCS Regatta rather than BUSA regatta.

 A 2016 article identified six university clubs which "dominate rowing among higher education institutions": Oxford Brookes, Imperial College, London, Newcastle, Durham and Reading.
 With the exception of Reading, these are all designated by British Rowing as High Performance Programmes, a scheme that also involves Edinburgh as well as three non-university clubs.
 In more recent times Bristol has placed itself amongst the UK's leading programmes.
 In the UK the 'Championship' Programmes are: Brookes, Bristol, Durham, Edinburgh, Imperial, Newcastle and UL (London).